Deadlifts and squats are effective exercises for gaining lower body strength.

 To do a deadlift, you’ll need a standard 45-pound barbell.
-For more weight, add 2.5 to 10 pounds to each side at a time.
+For more weight, add 2.5–10 pounds to each side at a time.

 The amount of weight to use depends on your fitness level.
-Continue to add weight only after you’ve mastered the correct form so you don’t get an injury.
+To avoid an injury, continue to add weight only after you’ve perfected the form.

 Here’s how to do a deadlift: